-Bias related crimes and incidents, often referred to as "hate" crimes, represent an atmosphere of intolerance that is not permitted at JTS and is contradictory to the values of the JTS community.
+Bias-related crimes and incidents, often referred to as "hate" crimes, represent an atmosphere of intolerance that is not permitted at JTS and is contradictory to the values of the JTS community.
 Any individual or organization that engages in such activity will be subject to disciplinary action.

-Bias related crimes are defined in the New York State Penal Code at Section 485.05.
-The penal law describes the criminal offense of a hate crime as when a person commits a specified offense covered by a section of the penal law (including but not limited to assault, menacing, reckless endangerment) and either:
+Bias-related crimes are defined in the New York State Penal Code at Section 485.05.
+A person commits a hate crime in New York when he or she commits a specified offense covered by a section of the penal law (for example assault, menacing, or reckless endangerment) and either:

-In the event an individual believes that he or she may have been subject to a bias related crime, the individual's remedies may reach beyond internal JTS procedures; nothing in the policy prevents an individual from pursuing other legal remedies in conjunction with or in place of JTS procedures.
-JTS maintains a good working relationship with local police authorities and, if requested, will assist a member of the community who pursues criminal actions.
+In the event an individual believes that he or she may have been subject to a bias-related crime, the individual's remedies may reach beyond internal JTS procedures; nothing in the policy prevents an individual from pursuing other legal remedies in conjunction with or in place of JTS procedures.
+JTS maintains a good working relationship with local police authorities and, if requested, can assist a member of the community who pursues criminal actions.
 Whether or not a member of the community decides to seek a resolution through JTS, the person is encouraged to advise JTS of the situation.

 An individual who is the victim of a bias-related crime can receive counseling at JTS and may be provided with referral to outside professionals, as appropriate.
 In order to provide information about bias-related crimes, crime prevention, and reporting procedures, JTS includes this topic into its orientation programs for new students.
 JTS endeavors to alert students about events that affect their security and the security of the community when the need arises.